joeytakeda/misc/table.md

 #### **Attributes**

 Attributes  [att.datable.w3c](#att.datable.w3c)  (@when, @notBefore, @notAfter, @from, @to)
+@calendar

-@calendarindicates the system or calendar to which the date represented by the content of this element belongs.
+indicates the system or calendar to which the date represented by the content of this element belongs.
-**Status**Optional**Datatype**teidata.pointer
+**Status**

+Optional

+**Datatype**

+teidata.pointer

 ```

 He was born on <date calendar="#gregorian">